 If your application is AFTER the deadline or event, you will need to explain why you were not able to apply beforehand or at the time.

-Gather your evidence.
+If possible, gather your evidence.
 The burden of proof is on you as the student applying so it is vital that you have evidence to support your case. e.g. doctor's letter, death certificate, counsellor's letter, police report.
 You will need this in electronic format e.g. a photo or a scanned copy as you will need to upload this with your EC application

 Submit the online form.
 This can be accessed via student self-service.
 A video explaining the form can be found on the OSCAR website.